1iveowl/Simple-Http-Listener-PCL/README.md

 }
 ```

 For full example look at the [Console Example](https://github.com/1iveowl/Simple-Http-Listener-PCL/tree/master/src/SimpleHttpServer/Tests/Console.Net.Test) or the [UWP Example](https://github.com/1iveowl/Simple-Http-Listener-PCL/tree/master/src/SimpleHttpServer/Tests/UwpClient.Test).
-I can recommending cloning the code open it with Visual Studio and running the tests with a dubugger.
+I can recommend cloning the code and open it with Visual Studio and running the tests with a dubugger.